SivaranjaniSuresh/DaaS-MaaS-StormSatelliteData/README.md

 - /get_file_names_nexrad (GET): Given a year, month, day, and station ID, returns a list of all file names matching the specified parameters for the NEXRAD level 2 files.

 - /download_and_upload_s3_file (POST): Downloads a file from a specified S3 bucket and uploads it to another specified S3 bucket.
 If the file already exists in the destination bucket, the function returns a download URL for the existing file.
 Otherwise, it uploads the file and returns

+ATTESTATION:

+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK.